llm-bible/llm-bible.github.io/_publications/wang2022pretraining.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2212.10544"}
   - {name: "Code", url: "https://github.com/jxiw/BiGS"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'Ethics and Bias', 'Pretraining Methods', 'BERT', 'Transformer', 'Has Code', 'Attention Mechanism']
+tags: ['Transformer', 'Ethics and Bias', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Has Code', 'Pretraining Methods', 'BERT']
 ---
 Transformers have been essential to pretraining success in NLP.
 While other architectures have been used, downstream accuracy is either significantly